 The O’Brien Fellowship will cover the full cost of attendance, including tuition, fees, books, and living expenses for two years (or the duration of the MBA program), as well as international travel.
 Eligible candidates will receive consideration for the fellowship during the initial application review by the Admissions Committee.

-Please note: We are currently reviewing details of the O’Brien Fellowship and are not accepting applications for the 2019-20 academic year at this time.
+Please note: At this time, the O’Brien Fellowship is on hold and we are not accepting applications for the 2019-20 academic year.
 Please check this page for the latest updates about the fellowship.

 The Carroll School of Management seeks to enroll a diverse class of bright and creative future business leaders.
 We seek candidates who are driven to make an impact in business and society.